 Whatever your previous skills, it’s always good to top up your theoretical WordPress knowledge before and while getting your hands dirty.
 Some ways to amp up your abilities:

-- Subscribe to leading blogs/news resources on WordPress to stay à jour with the latest trends.
+- Subscribe to news resources and blogs on WordPress to stay à jour with the latest trends.

 - Take a course matching the skillset you’re looking to master.